 2. Find Bambi at Phoenix Park

-3. Dublin Castle
+3. Explore Dublin Castle

 Erected in the early thirteenth century on the site of a Viking settlement, Dublin Castle served for centuries as the headquarters of English, and later British, administration in Ireland.
 In 1922, following Ireland’s independence, Dublin Castle was handed over to the new Irish government.

-4. Irish Whiskey Museum
+4. Go for a tasting at the Irish Whiskey Museum

 Whether you’re a whiskey connoisseur or just love the culture of Dublin, this museum is ultra-modern and stands out among the crowd.
-You will learn about the the true magic of making whiskey and why Irish whiskey is triple distilled.
+You will learn about the true magic of making whiskey and why Irish whiskey is triple distilled.

 5. Have a pint at the Guinness Storehouse

 The journey starts with a tour of the storehouse, learning how to pour the perfect pin and ends with a pint of the Black Stuff in the world-famous rooftop Gravity Bar.
 Admission: +-€20 (You get a discounted ticket if you book online.
 Discounts start from 25% and are applied based on the timeslot and day tickets are booked.)

-6. Say a Prayer at St. Patrick’s Cathedral
+6. Say a prayer at St. Patrick’s Cathedral

-Built in honour of Ireland’s patron saint, the Cathedral is opposite the famous well where St Patrick is believed to have baptised converts on his visit to Dublin.
+Built-in honor of Ireland’s patron saint, the Cathedral is opposite the famous well where St Patrick is believed to have baptized converts on his visit to Dublin.
 It’s the National Cathedral of the Church of Ireland and dates back to 1220.
-Admission: €7 per adult

 7. Tour Jameson Whiskey Distillery

-Home of Jameson since 1780, the Bow Street distillery in Smithfield, is the the place to go to learn more about whiskey and wash it all down with a tasting experience.
-Admission: €20 adults | €16 students
+Dublin is home of Jameson since 1780, the Bow Street distillery in Smithfield is the place to go to learn more about whiskey and wash it all down with a tasting experience.

 8. Book of Kells at Trinity College

 Open since the middle of the nineteenth century and located inside Trinity College, the Library carries new and used books beyond your wildest dreams, including the manuscript of the 4 Gospels of the New Testament, created around 800 AD, also known as the Book of Kells.
-Any 21st century version of Beauty & The Beast’s Belle would feel right at home here.
+Any 21st-century version of Beauty & The Beast’s Belle would feel right at home here.

 9. Visit Kilmainham Gaol

 Many of Ireland’s most “rebellious” criminals were incarcerated here as well as children as young as 7 years old for petty thefts.

 10. Get a history lesson at The National Gallery of Ireland

-11. Hugh Lane Gallery
+11. See the Hugh Lane Gallery

 Operated by Dublin City Council and its subsidiary the Hugh Lane Gallery Trust.

-12. Stroll at St. Stephens Green
+12. Stroll through St. Stephens Green

-The center pond with ducks is a kid favorite.
+The center pond with ducks is a kid’s favorite.
 It’s a melting pot of artists and musicians, kids and families, dog-walkers, skateboarders and chess players.
 Sit on one of the many benches that line the perimeter—this is what real Irish site-seeing looks like.
-Admission: Free

-13. Murphy’s Ice Cream
+13. Try Murphy’s Ice Cream

-Serving up quality ingredients in imaginative flavors, like the ‘Salty Pimp’ and ‘Rocky Roadhouse,’ their cone creations are a necessary guilty pleasure.
+Serving up quality ingredients in imaginative flavors, like the ‘Salty Pimp’ and ‘Rocky Roadhouse,’ their cone creations are a necessary guilty pleasure!